ethereum-optimism/community-hub/src/docs/useful-tools/meta-tx.md

 - **Privacy**.
   It's easy to use a new address for privacy purposes.
-  It is a lot harder to transfer ETH to the new address privately without it being traceable to you, making the new address useless.
+  It is a lot harder to transfer ETH to the new address privately without creating a connection between it and your identity.

 - **Transaction payment by other means**.
   With meta-transactions you can collect payment for transactions either using a different token (ERC-20) or a off-chain means (for example a credit card).